25 GHz bandwidth in a compact USB instrument

 The PicoScope 9341 and 9341-25 sampling oscilloscopes offers 20 to 25 GHz bandwidth on four channels for engineers who need to characterize performance of multi-lane gigabit transmission systems, and check for channel-to-channel interference and compatibility.

 The oscilloscope samples after each trigger event with a regularly incrementing delay derived from an internal triggerable oscillator.
 Jitter is 1.8 ps typical, 2.0 ps maximum.
 The 1 MS/s sampling rate, the highest of any sampling scope, builds waveforms and persistence displays faster.

 A variation of STS mode in which sampling is controlled by the external prescaled trigger.
 Jitter is reduced, even with long time delays.

 The oscilloscope acquires one sample per internal trigger, independent of timebase settings.
 The delay is generated by a precise internal clock oscillator.

 Real-time, random equivalent time sampling and roll modes

 Uniquely, there is a 100 MHz bandwidth trigger pick-off within the samplers.
 The PicoScope 9300 scopes can therefore operate similarly to a traditional DSO in roll, transient capture and ETS modes.
 Signals up to 100 MHz are conveniently displayed without the need for another oscilloscope.

-A more versatile option may be to separate your high-performance fast-step TDR/TDT pulse source from the 20GHz sampling oscilloscope and utilize the two instruments either stand-alone or together as required.
-The PicoSource PG900 differential fast step pulse generators re-house the PS9311 and/or the PS9312 pulse sources in a separate USB-controlled instrument, and are supplied with PicoSource PG900 control software.
+For greater versatility than a built-in signal generator can offer, you may want to separate your high-performance fast-step TDR/TDT pulse source from the sampling oscilloscope and have two instruments to use either stand-alone or together as required.
+The PicoSource PG900 Series differential pulse generators use the same fast-pulse source as the PicoScope 9311 and 9312, rehoused in a separate USB-controlled instrument, and are supplied with PicoSource PG900 control software.